-(a) (1) The provisions of this article are intended to assist employees in maintaining, improving and developing skills and knowledge.
-It is recognized that the Employer and the employee benefit from Career Development.

-(2) The parties recognize that because of the geographic remoteness of the School District, special efforts must be made to ensure that priority for Career Development is made to employees.

-(3) "Career Development" may include but is not limited to include educational programs or courses leading to diploma, certification or accreditation.
-It does not include programs or courses required by the Employer to be taken by the employee to meet basic requirements of the job for which the employee was hired.
-Career development is not a replacement for in-service training.

-(4) The Employer will extend any cost savings on purchasing of equipment or books to employees in the bargaining unit.
-Additionally, Career Development funds may be used to offset associated cost of the purchase.

-(5) For purposes of this agreement, all leave entitlements and career development allocations are based on a BCGEU member being employed for a complete school year.
+- (a) (1) The provisions of this article are intended to assist regular employees in maintaining, improving, and developing skills and knowledge.
+It is recognized that the Employer and the regular employee benefit from Career Development. - (2) The parties recognize that because of the geographic remoteness of the School District, special efforts must be made to ensure that priority for Career Development is made to employees. - (3) "Career Development" may include but is not limited to include educational programs or courses leading to diploma, certification, or accreditation.
+It does not include programs or courses required by the Employer to be taken by the regular employee to meet basic requirements of the job for which the employee was hired.
+Career development is not a replacement for in service training. - (4) The Employer will extend any cost savings on purchasing of equipment or books to employees in the bargaining unit.
+Additionally, Career Development funds may be used to offset associated cost of the purchase. - (5) For purposes of this agreement, all leave entitlements and career development allocations are based on a BCGEU member being employed for a complete school year calculated as of their date of hire.